aspk/askedagain/README.md

 ### Motivation
 Duplicate questions on Stack Overflow present a conundrum for users looking to efficiently find answers to questions that may have already been answered.

-Despite [recognizing this problem](https://stackoverflow.blog/2009/04/29/handling-duplicate-questions/), at the present, Stack Overflow still depends upon manual intervention on a small percentage of users - moderators users with high reputation - to identify and mark duplicate questions.
+Despite [recognizing this problem](https://stackoverflow.blog/2009/04/29/handling-duplicate-questions/), at the present, Stack Overflow still depends upon manual intervention from a small percentage of users - moderators and users with high reputation - to identify and mark duplicate questions.

 AskedAgain hopes to provide a streamlined, automatic pipeline to quickly identify potential duplicate questions to aid moderators and high reputation users in accelerating identification of duplicate questions.